 The four Geneva Conventions each contain a common Article 3 addressing non-international armed conflicts, as well as provisions addressing international armed conflicts [2]:

 These and other humanitarian treaties and documents can be read in full on the International Humanitarian Law (IHL) Treaties Database.
-The International Committee of the Red Cross (ICRC) is a Geneva-based, neutral, and independent humanitarian organization.
+The International Committee of the Red Cross (ICRC) is a Geneva-based, neutral, and independent humanitarian organisation.

 Particular significance attaches to "grave breaches" as defined in the Geneva Conventions.
 Under the Conventions, grave breaches constitute the most serious violations committed against protected persons or property, giving rise to universal jurisdiction obligations on States parties to search for and prosecute alleged perpetrators [2].

-Article 8 of the Rome Statute enumerates war crimes in comprehensive detail, distinguishing between international and non-international armed conflicts and between different categories of protected persons and objects [1].
+Article 8 of the Rome Statute enumerates War Crimes in comprehensive detail, distinguishing between international and non-international armed conflicts and between different categories of protected persons and objects [1].

-*Article 8(2)(c)* addresses serious violations of Common Article 3 applicable to non-international armed conflicts, including: murder, mutilation, cruel treatment, torture, outrages upon personal dignity, taking hostages, and sentencing or execution without due process [3].
+Article 8(2)(c): addresses serious violations of Common Article 3 applicable to non-international armed conflicts, including: murder, mutilation, cruel treatment, torture, outrages upon personal dignity, taking hostages, and sentencing or execution without due process [3].

-*Article 8(2)(e)* addresses other serious violations of the laws and customs applicable in armed conflicts not of an international character, mirroring many of the Article 8(2)(b) prohibitions [3].
+Article 8(2)(e): addresses other serious violations of the laws and customs applicable in armed conflicts not of an international character, mirroring many of the Article 8(2)(b) prohibitions [3].

 The Elements of Crimes document specifies the mental and material elements required for each war crime.
 For most war crimes under Article 8, there is no requirement for a legal evaluation by the perpetrator as to the existence of an armed conflict or its character as international or non-international.
 Similarly, there is no requirement for awareness by the perpetrator of the facts establishing the character of the conflict.
 Rather, there is only a requirement for awareness of the factual circumstances establishing the existence of an armed conflict, which is implicit in the requirement that the conduct "took place in the context of and was associated with" an armed conflict [3].